Grace Chappelow: 1912-WWII

 In November 1912, Chappelow was arrested by Witham Police after her dog had attacked a political agent.
 She refused to pay the fine of 14s, and was imprisoned for fourteen days.
 A later oral source describes this as being a 'Conservative agent', but this cannot be proved for certain.

-By 1928 Chappelow and her mother, possibly along with her brother Claude, had moved to Ramsden Heath, Essex.
+In August 1928 Chappelow and her mother, possibly along with her brother Claude, moved to Ramsden Heath, Essex.
+Chappelow's friend, Mrs Konter, later moved in, and lived with Grace, for over 30 years.
 Their house had no running water so they had to use a well, and had a radio but not a television.
-Chappelow also loved nature and animals, and was a strict vegetarian who sold goats milk and owned thirteen cats.
+Chappelow also loved nature and animals, and was a strict vegetarian who sold goats’ milk and owned thirteen cats.
+The historian, Brian Harrison, interviewed Mrs Konter, about Chappelow, in October 1976 as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Another friend, Mrs Hunter, also contributed to the interview.
+They talk about the suffrage movement, Chappelow's role in it, her family, and her later life.

 Later life

-In later life Chappelow continued to sell goats milk in Ramsden Heath, though sold it via a tricycle with a box at the back (she could no longer ride a bicycle).
+In later life Chappelow continued to sell goats’ milk.
+She sold it via a tricycle with a box at the back as she could no longer ride a bicycle.
 Known locally as 'The Goat Lady', she didn't really care about her appearance and rarely washed her hair.
 Left a great deal of money when her mother died, she gave this to animal causes.

-Grace currently features in a project 'Snapping the Stiletto' which is uncovering stories of strong Essex Women to help dispel the negative stereotype of the 'Essex Girl'.
+Grace featured in a project 'Snapping the Stiletto' which uncovered stories of strong Essex Women to help dispel the negative stereotype of the 'Essex Girl'.